Optimizing Your Storage Space

 It’s a point of pride at UOVO that our team has diverse, rich backgrounds in the arts or logistics (and often both).
-This is certainly true for Project Manager Michelle Brick and UOVO: NYC Warehouse Manager Jack Alexander, who both bring a wealth of knowledge to the task of designing private rooms and Concierge Storage at UOVO.
+This is certainly true for Project Manager Michelle Brick and UOVO: LIC Warehouse Manager Jack Alexander, who both bring a wealth of knowledge to the task of designing private rooms and Concierge Storage at UOVO.

 Building Your Dream Storage Unit

 Michelle’s background is in interior design and she has worked on a number of public art projects and initiatives, such as Silent Lights and Wise Words by the Artist Build Collaborative.
 At UOVO, she works as a dedicated Project Manager assigned to clients who need assistance planning their new storage units.
 Over a hundred private rooms later, she has invaluable experience with helping clients find a usable and efficient layout for their private rooms.

 The specifications for a private room build-out can run the gamut, depending on the collection and the client’s working preferences.
 Michelle has created floor plans that include segregated areas by medium or artist, incorporate photography walls, or create private viewing rooms out of their space.
 Many client rooms also incorporate a functional work area for archivists, registrars or gallery staff.
 The high ceilings in our facilities, ranging up to 25 feet, allow for a wide variety of permutations with customized racking to allow for high efficiency storage within a smaller footprint.